Palak027/testapp/README.md

 # Test Node App - Dockerized

-# This is a simple Node.js app that has been containerized using Docker.
+# This is a simple React app that has been containerized using Docker.

 # Explaining Docker file